HMS-Core/hms-ml-demo/README.md

 2. [ID-Photo-DIY](https://github.com/HMS-Core/hms-ml-demo/blob/master/ID-Photo-DIY): Uses the image segmentation function of HUAWEI ML Kit to synthesize static images of people into a certificate photo with a blue or white background.
 3. [Photo-Translate](https://github.com/HMS-Core/hms-ml-demo/blob/master/Photo-Translate): Uses the text recognition and translation functions of HUAWEI ML Kit to translate text in static photos into the required language.
 4. [Smile-Camera](https://github.com/HMS-Core/hms-ml-demo/blob/master/Smile-Camera): Uses the face detection function of HUAWEI ML Kit to identify whether a user is smiling and capture the smiling photos of the user.
+5. [Homework-Reader](https://github.com/HMS-Core/hms-ml-demo/tree/master/Homework-Reader): Uses the text recognition and TTS functions of HUAWEI ML Kit to get the text in photos and convert it into audio output.
-5. [ASRSampleKotlin](https://github.com/HMS-Core/hms-ml-demo/blob/master/ASRSampleKotlin): Uses the automatic speech recognition function of HUAWEI ML Kit to convert speech into text in real time.
+6. [ASRSampleKotlin](https://github.com/HMS-Core/hms-ml-demo/blob/master/ASRSampleKotlin): Uses the automatic speech recognition function of HUAWEI ML Kit to convert speech into text in real time.
-6. [TTSSampleKotlin](https://github.com/HMS-Core/hms-ml-demo/blob/master/TTSSampleKotlin): Uses the text to speech function of HUAWEI ML Kit to convert text into speech and allow users to choose the volume and speed.
+7. [TTSSampleKotlin](https://github.com/HMS-Core/hms-ml-demo/blob/master/TTSSampleKotlin): Uses the text to speech function of HUAWEI ML Kit to convert text into speech and allow users to choose the volume and speed.
-7. [TranslatorKotlin](https://github.com/HMS-Core/hms-ml-demo/tree/master/TranslatorKotlin): Use the automatic speech recognition, text translation, and  text to speech services of HUAWEI ML Kit to translate English speech into Chinese speech.
+8. [TranslatorKotlin](https://github.com/HMS-Core/hms-ml-demo/tree/master/TranslatorKotlin): Use the automatic speech recognition, text translation, and  text to speech services of HUAWEI ML Kit to translate English speech into Chinese speech.
 ## Precautions

 The project contains multiple independent projects.
 After downloading code,